 (3637 ÷ 100) + 47.6 = 84.

-Area Wide "B" Rides: Tuesday, Thursday, Saturday, and Sunday rides are at the discretion of our four leaders: John Wash, Phil Hardee, Art Delcher, and Dennis Pevarski.
+Area Wide "B" Rides: Tuesday, Thursday, Saturday, and Sunday rides are at the discretion of our ride leaders: John Wash, Phil Hardee, Art Delcher, Dennis Pevarski, Linda Martin and Carolyn Roth.
 Each ride is determined one or two days in advance, and is announced to members of the group via email.
 Ride days may vary, based on weather and other concerns.
 Our average pace is 14 to 18 miles per hour, depending on the route's terrain.
 However, on some flat portions of the route, a paceline may form, with speeds of 20+ mph.
 The distance ranges from 30 to 50 miles, depending on the route selected.
 Riders are expected to be self-sufficient, with good bike handling skills.
 Regrouping will be at the discretion of the ride leader.
 Bring your own cue sheets or route navigation.
 Location varies.

 Area-wide Gravel Rides: Gravel rides always include gravel sections but may also include a significant amount of pavement as well.
 Gravel bikes or mountain bikes are recommended for these rides.
 The average ride pace can vary greatly, depending on the terrain and percentage of gravel vs. pavement.
 Beginner gravel riders should try out a shorter “intro ride” before tackling a longer route with lots of elevation gain.
 The route distance is usually 10 to 35 miles.
 The starting location, distance, elevation gain, pace, and effort index may vary from ride to ride so be sure to read the ride description and check out the elevation profile prior to the ride.